 Our backcountry pro Martin Chester explains how to air, wash, repair and hone your ski kit to pre-season perfection

 Now is the time to get psyched and ready – for next winter will be upon us soon.
-And I don’t know about you, but I’ll be super keen to get skiing ASAP before any new winter-surges of Covid-19 hit the resorts!
-So here are some tips to get your clobber in tip-top nick, ready for the first dump of the new winter.
+And I don’t know about you, but I’ll be super keen to get skiing ASAP, so here are some tips to get your clobber in tip-top nick, ready for the first dump of the new winter.

 Assuming you fastidiously removed any old batteries over the summer, now is the time to make sure your battery compartment is clean, the terminals are shiny like new, and you have sourced a supply of enough new batteries for the coming season (buy the best brand you can afford).